 Heat and Humidity

 Temperature regulation is maintained by the skin and circulation.
-When the body gets overheated, it is cooled by dilation of the blood vessels which direct blood away from the centre of the body to the skin which in turn causes sweating.
+When the body gets overheated, blood is directed away from the centre of the body by relaxation of the blood vessels, this causes sweating and cooling.

 - Rapid dehydration may occur in hot dry conditions.

-- Humidity can reduce rate of sweat evaporation making it difficult to regulate the body's temperature.
+- Humidity can reduce the rate of sweat evaporation making it difficult to regulate the body's temperature.

 - The elderly, babies and children, and those with pre-existing medical conditions may be more susceptible to heat disorders.